davidmam/2013-12-16-dundee/README.md

 ## Organiser and instructors

-The organiser of this boot camp is Konrad Paszkiewicz.
-The instructors will be David Martin and Christopher Woods.
+The organiser of this boot camp is David Martin.
+The instructors will be [David Martin](bio/dm.md) and [Martin Jones](bio/mj.md).

+## Practical details

+The course will take place in Dalhousie room 1G01.
+When you enter the Dalhousie building, cross the atrium to the block on the far side (Block 1).
+Turn left down the corridor and room 1G01 is the last on the right.
+You are responsible for your own food and drink during the bootcamp.

+Eduroam and UoD WiFi are available.
+You will need to ensure that you have a University username/password or working eduroam.
+Some temporary accounts can be arranged.

 ## Contact

-For help or more information please contact [Konrad Paszkiewicz](mailto:host-exeter@software-carpentry.org).
+For help or more information please contact [David Martin](mailto:d.m.a.martin@dundee.ac.uk).